pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 <div style="margin-bottom: 50px;"></div>

-2. **Record Scanning Videos:** For this tutorial, we used *five* separate scanning recordings to cover the living room environment.
+2. **Record Scanning Videos:** For this guide, we used *five* separate scanning recordings to cover the environment.
 If you have an even bigger or more complex environment, it might be necessary to use more scanning recordings, which is fine.
 On the other hand, it might be possible to use just one scanning recording if you can capture sufficient data, or where you have a smaller environment.
 Remember, each scanning recording must be **under 3 minutes in duration**.

 Check out these videos which show how we made the scans (also be sure to follow our [best practices](/enrichments/reference-image-mapper/#scanning-best-practices) for optimal scanning):

 ::: tip
-To ensure accurate scanning of large plain surfaces like tables and kitchen countertops, enrich them with features.
-Consider using a printed tablecloth or placing items to enhance the mapping process.
+The Reference Image Mapper prefers feature-rich environments.
+If you have large plain surfaces, like empty tables or countertops, consider placing some strategic items within the environment to increase the chances of successful mapping.
 :::

 <div style="display: flex;">